factorhouse/slipway/README.md

                      :max-binary-message-size "max websocket binary message size"}
 ```

 The defaults should be reasonable for general use.
-Read the source and Jetty documentation to understand how to tune websockets for your own purposes.
+See Jetty docs to understand how to tune websockets for your own purposes.

 ----